 Vortex rides injure passengers, worker

 Two North Carolina State Fair rides called the Vortex made headlines within five days of each other at the end of October when they led to personal injury.
 According to Fox News, the first incident occurred when one of the Vortex rides started moving while people were trying to disembark.
 According to NBC News, some people fell from as high as 30 feet.
 Five people were injured, with three having to remain in the hospital overnight.
-Investigators later found that ride safety devices had been tampered with.
+Investigators later found that ride safety device had been tampered with.
 The ride’s operator was charged with assault with a deadly weapon leading to serious injury.
 Later, the owner of the thrill ride was also arrested, and he faces similar charges, according to Fox News.
 Tragically, a second ride at the same venue, also called the Vortex, fell on a worker five days later.
 The man was pinned under the seating section of the ride and reported as being in critical condition at the hospital the following day, according to NCB News.
 The circumstances of the second accident are not fully clear.
 However, during the first accident, it appears that negligence may have occurred on the part of the ride operator or owner.
 It remains to be seen whether any of the people injured on the Vortex ride will seek compensation, but the accidents do provide a chance to remind people of their rights if they ever face a similar situation.

 Premises liability in North Carolina

 Amusement park accidents usually fall under the category of premises liability.
 Legally, the theory of premises liability maintains that: